russelsantos19/100-days-of-code/r1-log.md

 ### R1D82
 I didn't post an update yesterday cause I'm stuck in reading and not coding, the same as today.
 However, I understand more about bundling and how Vite works.
 I also learned what is MVVM and what is Model, what is View, and what is ViewModel in vuejs.

+### R1D83
+Spent 3 hours and I'd separate the model from the view-model in my #vuejs code.
+I used and learned more about ES6 import and export.